Type 97 Chi-Ha medium tank: Combat history

 The Type 97 was deployed in China in combat operations in the Second Sino-Japanese War with considerable success, as the ill-equipped National Revolutionary Army of the Republic of China forces were limited to only three tank battalions consisting of British exports of the Vickers, German Panzer Is, and Italian CV33 tankettes.

 Its first real test in combat against opposing armor came with the Battles of Khalkhin Gol in July 1939 against the Soviet Union.
 The IJA 1st Tank Corps consisting of the 3rd and 4th Tank Regiments (Yasuoka Detachment) had been assigned to the Nomonhan region, under the command of Lt.
 General Yasuoka Masaomi.
 Of the two regiments, only the 3rd Tank Regiment had been supplemented with four of the new Type 97 medium tanks.
 One was selected as the regimental commander's tank.

 During fierce fighting against the Red Army, the 3rd Tank Regiment was assaulting an objective ringed with strung coiled wire (piano wire).
 The regimental commander, Lt Col. Yoshimaru Kiyotake's Type 97 tank became entangled up to its drive sprockets.
 Struggling to extract itself from the tank trap, Yoshimaru managed to move his tank rearward about 40 metres, when his machine stopped completely.
 Exposed to Soviet defensive positions, Yoshimaru's Type 97 was subjected to the fire of a dozen Soviet BT-7 tanks and anti-tank guns.
 Soviet shells struck the tank's drive gear, hull, and the engine area, causing the vehicle to erupt into flames.
 When the fire reached the tank ammunition, the tank exploded, tearing off the turret and throwing it several feet away from the hull.
 Only the tank's gunner, who abandoned it, prior to the explosion, was uninjured.
-Yoshimaru's commander's body was recovered after the battle.
+Yoshimaru's body was recovered after the battle.